kdm9/rab/src/04_terminal.md

 ## rmlint

 [Rmlint](https://github.com/sahib/rmlint) is a tool to de-duplicate files, and clean up any weird 'lint' from the file system.
-Use with caution, but it's one of the safest tools for what is a surpirsingly error-prone task.
+Use with caution, but it's one of the safest tools for what is a surprisingly error-prone task.

 ## Zsh